urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Can have methods or mutable fields (like lists) if desired Records are allowed to define an accessor method explicitly, it must be public and not have a throws clause Cannot have abstract or native methods
+  A record may have at most one varargs component
+    Example: public record Journal(int id, String... values) {}
   Canonical constructor
     Canonical constructor must initialize all of the components fields of the record using the parameters passed to it